Updated: May 16

 Does your HOA board or management team have this combination of skills?
 If not, we can help.

-Community Technology Consultants has helped multiple communities make the transition to electronic voting.
+Community Technology Services has helped multiple communities make the transition to electronic voting.
 We work with you to understand your community’s specific needs and develop the best plan for implementation, change, and technology selection to make the electronic voting evolution a success for your residents.